Let's be honest — not every audience wants to hear from you.

 Especially in change communication, you often walk into rooms where trust is fractured, morale is low, and people have already decided how they feel long before you start talking.

-Most communicators respond by doing the worst possible thing:
+Most communicators respond by doing the worst possible thing.

+They try harder.
 More explaining.
 More enthusiasm.
 More spin.

 But here's the truth:

-Skeptical audiences can’t be persuaded —
+Skeptical audiences can't be persuaded — they can only be respected.

-It comes from permission — the permission for people to stay cautious until you’ve proven otherwise.
+Trust doesn't come from information.
+It comes from permission — the permission for people to stay cautious until you've proven otherwise.
+Your job isn't to break down their skepticism.
+It's to give them a reason to lower it voluntarily.

-1. Start with empathy, not enthusiasm
+Start with empathy, not enthusiasm

 When trust is low, positivity feels tone-deaf.

-People don’t want your energy.
+People don't want your energy.
+They want your accuracy.

 "We know this change is frustrating."